Family Food on the Table

 These come together pretty quickly so you can certainly have them any day of the week, but I usually save pancakes for the weekends when we’re not in such a rush to get the kids fed, dressed and out the door for preschool (all while I’m already on deadline for work).

 She of course prefers the ones with the mini chocolate chips folded in.
-That version definitely doesn’t need any maple syrup on top, though you certainly could.
+That version is sweet enough that it definitely doesn’t need any maple syrup on top, though you certainly could serve them that way too.

 If you make these without chocolate chips, you may want to use a little drizzle of maple syrup to go with them to add a touch of sweetness.